stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

     @Bean
     public static Surface surface(Instance instance, Window window) {
-        final Handle handle = window.surface(instance.handle());
+        Handle handle = window.surface(instance.handle());
         return new Surface(handle, instance);
     }
 }
 ```

+The `@Configuration` annotation denotes a class that contains components to be managed by the container declared by the `@Bean` annotation.
+Note that Spring beans are generally singleton instances.

 Here we can see the benefits of using dependency injection:

 * The code to instantiate each component is now factored out into neater, more concise factory methods.

-* We only need to _declare_ the dependencies in the signature of each bean method and the container injects the arguments for us.
+* The dependencies of each component are _declared_ in the signature of each bean method and the container _injects_ the relevant arguments for us (or throws an error if a bean does not exist).

-* We no longer need to worry about the ordering of component instantiation (which is also handled by the container), e.g. for the troublesome `surface` handle.
+* Components are instantiated by the container in logical order inferred from the dependencies, e.g. for the troublesome surface handle.

-Note that Spring beans are generally singleton instances.

-This should hopefully result in code that is both simpler to develop and (more importantly) considerably easier to refactor and fix.
+This should result in code that is both simpler to develop and (more importantly) considerably easier to refactor and fix.
+In particular we no longer need to be concerned about dependencies when new components are added or existing components are modified.

+However one disadvantage of this approach is that we cannot easily recreate the swapchain when it is invalidated, e.g. when the window is minimised or resized.
+This functionality is deferred to a future chapter.

-### Vulkan
+### Integration

 The configuration class for the Vulkan library and instance is relatively trivial: